Connecting to the Google Analytics GA4 MCP Server

 brew update && brew upgrade pipx

-For a more scalable approach, you can deploy as a remote MCP server on Cloudflare Workers using TypeScript and Wrangler.
+If you want something more robust, you can deploy this as a remote MCP server on Cloudflare Workers.

-• get_account_summaries - List GA accounts and properties
+• get_account_summaries - List your GA accounts and properties

 • run_report - Run standard GA4 reports